znes/OSeEM-SH/README.md

-# OSeEM-SH
+# OSeEM-SN
-## Open Sector-coupled Energy Model for Schleswig-Holstein
+## Open Sector-coupled Energy Model for Sub-national Energy Systems

-OSeEM-SH is a tool constructed using Oemof Tabular to apply cross-sectoral approaches for analyzing 100% renewable and sector-coupled sub-national energy system of Schleswig-Holstein.
+OSeEM-SN is a tool constructed using Oemof Tabular to apply cross-sectoral approaches for analyzing 100% renewable and sector-coupled sub-national energy systems.
+The model is validated using the case study of Schleswig-Holstein, Germany.

 To run the scripts, you need to install Oemof Tabular using the following command-
 ```